Home for the Seeking Spirit > A Public Faith

 This says something about Christ's followers as a 'society' of sorts, citizens of the Kingdom.
 But it also says something about the broader picture.
 When a nation turns to the true God and away from the stew they cooked up for themselves, God responds.
 I'm not talking about official adoption of a particular religion or cultic practice - that would miss the point.
 I am talking about something in the people themselves, in what they do and what they are.
 Look at us today.
 Instead of seeing ourselves as a people, we see ourselves in all our sub-groups.
 We even divide our 'individual' time, our thoughts and our loyalties (such as they are) into parts which don't really tie together -- a 'me' for work, a 'me' for church, other 'me's for my school or tennis club or gang or fraternity, and on and on.
-Each is increasingly its own little world, warring in some way with the other mes.
+Each is increasingly its own little world, warring in some way with every other me.
 The 'me's do not make for a society that holds together.
 We look for public concepts to tie it together, friend or foe : the Red Menace, the Crown, the Constitution, the Battle For the Bible, the Great Satan, the Official Church, the Illuminati, Hegemonism, Nationalism, Separatism, Human Rights, Capitalism, the Great Society, Democracy, Pluralism, Anarchism, Freedom.
 As all-encompassing great public causes or as reasons to unite against enemies, these concepts fail more with every passing year.
 God didn't make a world which has one earthly center of power, affection, or attention, or one binding institution.
 Instead, God made countless such centers.
 God made a world where we are free not to be God's, or anyone else's.
 Those that are God's would have to live in the same world and neighborhood with those who choose not to be God's.
 Public identity, community, and sense of purpose are works of the Spirit, from outside of human living.
 Yet the Spirit chooses to work through human beings, and in part through particular human beings, through the politics and policies they bring about.